Close Menu

 Dubai’s Broader Infrastructure Vision

-The World Trade Centre’s new bridge is not an isolated project; it is a testament to Dubai’s broader, proactive strategy for urban development and traffic management.
+The World Trade Centre’s new bridge is not an isolated project; it is a sign of Dubai’s broader, proactive strategy for urban development and traffic management.
 The RTA’s commitment to continuous infrastructure upgrades is critical for managing the influx of vehicles, especially during cooler months when outdoor events and tourist activity significantly increase traffic volumes across key arterial roads.

 Beyond the World Trade Centre, Dubai’s road upgrades include other significant ventures, such as the Dubai Harbour connection to Sheikh Zayed Road.
 This ambitious project, costing approximately AED 431 million, spans 1.5 kilometres and will boast a capacity of 6,000 vehicles per hour in both directions.
 It is set to be completed this year and will significantly improve access to popular districts like Dubai Marina and Media City.